Enchanting Grom Fright: Plot

-As Luz tries to run from Grometheus, Eda appears to hold it off so she can run.
-However, Amity shows up and apologizes to Luz for having her fight Grometheus instead of doing it herself.
-As Amity faces Grometheus, the monster manifests Amity's greatest fear, which is revealed to be rejection from an unknown individual whom she wanted to ask Grom as her date, by taking the individual's physical appearance and tearing Amity's invitation letter in half.
-Upon watching it, Luz comforts Amity and offers to accompany her instead.
-Luz and Amity then dance-fight against Grometheus and manages to defeat it.
-As everyone celebrates their victory, Luz asks whom Amity wanted to be her date, but Amity dismisses the subject and throws her letter away.
-The letter is then revealed to be addressed to Luz.
+As Luz tries to run from Grometheus, Amity steps in to help Luz.
+As Amity faces Grometheus, the monster manifests Amity's greatest fear, revealed to be rejection from an unknown individual whom she wanted to ask Grom as her date.
+Luz comforts Amity and offers to accompany her instead.
+Luz and Amity then defeat Grometheus together.
+As everyone celebrates their victory, Luz asks whom Amity wanted to be her date, but Amity dismisses the subject and throws her Grom letter away—revealed to the audience to have been addressed to Luz.

-Back in the Owl House, Luz finally sends a text to her mother about her experiences, albeit keeping it vague enough for her to remain unaware of the Boiling Isles.
-Camila then responds by saying that she loves Luz's letters, which Luz believes means her texts.
-However, it is revealed that someone has been sending her mother letters while claiming to be Luz.
+Back in the Owl House, Luz finally sends a text back to her mother.
+However, it is revealed that someone has been sending Camila letters while claiming to be Luz.

 Production

-"Enchanting Grom Fright" was written by Molly Ostertag under a story from Ostertag, series creator Dana Terrace, and Rachel Vine, with storyboards by Charlie Bryant, Emmy Cicierega, Cat Harman-Mitchell, Hayley Foster, Madeleine Flores, Chris Pianka, and Spencer Wan.
+"Enchanting Grom Fright" was written by Lee Knox Ostertag under a story from Ostertag, series creator Dana Terrace, and Rachel Vine, with storyboards by Charlie Bryant, Emmy Cicierega, Cat Harman-Mitchell, Hayley Foster, Madeleine Flores, Chris Pianka, and Spencer Wan.
 The episode was directed by Stu Livingston.

 Terrace has wanted to create an episode for the series centered on a prom-like concept ever since starting development on the show.
 She has also wanted to feature main LGBT characters in the series, as she is bisexual herself.
 However, while the idea has been "extremely supported" by executives at Disney, it was initially unapproved by "a certain Disney leadership", but was eventually approved.
 Wan, who storyboarded the dance sequence in the episode with Foster, referred to it as "the gay thing", and said that it was the first opportunity he had to storyboard "anything even remotely queer".

 Early drafts for the episode had a different prom-like concept, in which "P.R.O.M." were the initials for "Perennial Ritual Offering Maiden", but was later changed during production.